root-project/root/README/ReleaseNotes/v618/index.md

 ## 2D Graphics Libraries

   - In the statistics painting for 2D histograms, the central cell of the underflow/overflow grid was not properly rendered for very large contents.
     This problem was reported [here](https://root-forum.cern.ch/t/stat-box-for-th2/).
   - The automatic placement of legend now "sees" TMultiGraph and THStack.
+  - Improve and simplify the drawing the 2D histogram's option "ARR".

 ## 3D Graphics Libraries